 Pro Tips

 It would be best if you always aimed to write a letter that effectively communicates your intentions formally and respectfully.
 This is regardless of the reason for resigning.
-To this effect, you should include these tips when writing a nursing resignation letter:
+To this effect, you should include these tips when writing the letter:

 Keep it short

-Since your objective is to inform the supervisor of your employment intentions and future plans, only use a short letter.
-There are no specific rules of what word counts to use but make sure you don’t exceed one page.
+Since your objective is to inform the supervisor of your employment intentions and plans, only use a short letter.
+There are no specific rules for what words to use but make sure you don’t exceed one page.

 On the other hand, resist the temptation to write a long letter with unnecessary information.
 Following a structured process when crafting a letter like the one provided in this article will ensure you communicate your message with less but relevant information.